folio-org/folio-keycloak/README.md

 ## Version Compatibility

 This table documents tested compatibility between folio-keycloak and FOLIO releases.
-Other combinations may work but are not guaranteed.
+Not all combinations have been tested.
+Combinations not explicitly stated may work, but are not guaranteed.

 | folio-keycloak | Compatible With                      | Not Compatible With         |
 |----------------|--------------------------------------|-----------------------------|